glennmckechnie/weewx-pmon-/readme.txt

     #max_age = 1209600 # delete records after 14 days (default 30 days)
     #units = 1048576 # GB for y scale images (default 1024 - MB)

-The main chnages to the original pmon are as follows...
+The main changes to the original pmon are as follows...

 0.5.3 March 2018
 * modifications to mwalls existing pmon by Glenn McKechie